 Table salt was the leading contributor.
 Then processed meat was second.
 This was followed by bread and bakery products.
 Finland had a similar pattern of salt in its food.
 Finland was able to improve its potassium sodium ratio by changing the salt composition used as a preservative in processed food products (2).
 In most of the salt used as a preservative, they were able to substitute potassium chloride for much of the sodium chloride.
 In Finland, this dropped the rate of strokes and hypertension dramatically (2).
 The actual foods eaten by the Fins changed only a little.

 In the English study, the leading source of salt in the diet besides table salt was processed meat, such as sausage.
-A change in food manufacturing similar to the change in Finland should lead to a similar change in the incidence of strokes and hypertension.
+A change in food manufacturing similar to the change in Finland should lead to a similar change in the incidence of strokes and hypertension in England.
 Sauces and spreads (mostly sauces) accounted for 11% of sodium consumed.
 Their potassium sodium ratio could also be easily changed by changing the composition of the salt used in the sauce.

 How The Study Can Help You